Bassam Beidas: Biography

-Beidas, who was born in London, is the son of Lebanese parents who left the country during the civil war and his father is originally from Palestine.
+Beidas was born in London, to a Palestinian father and a Lebanese mother who left the country during the civil war.
 In junior tennis he was ranked in the world's top-20 and was a boys' doubles semi-finalist at the Australian Open, as well as a doubles winner of the Eddie Herr International Championships.
 After growing up in Egypt, where he was educated at the Manor House School, Beidas came to the United States and played collegiate tennis for Pepperdine University, earning All-American honors three times.

 Graduating from Pepperdine in 2011, Beidas reached a best singles ranking of 499 on the professional tour.
 He won one singles and five doubles titles at ITF Futures level.
 Between 2011 and 2014 he was a member of the Lebanon Davis Cup team, having previously played a solitary year in 2007.
 During his Davis Cup career he won 16 of his 17 singles rubbers, with a further five wins in doubles.
 He retired from professional tennis at the age of 26.